 - Drop the dough by large tablespoonsful onto the cookie sheets.
 Bake for 12-14 minutes or until firm and lightly browned on the bottoms.

-- *I used R.W.
-Knudsen's organic which has no added sugar
+- Use my sugar-free Apple Butter recipe (link in post) or I recommend R.W.
+Knudsen's organic which has no added sugar.